Skip to content

 Boat builder

-Boat builders build, repair and refit marine craft from small sailing boats to large sea-going vessels.
+Boat builders construct, repair and refit marine craft from small sailing boats to large sea-going vessels.

 Annual Salary